 Keep out of reach of children.
 Do not spray into eyes.

 Store at 25°C (77°F); excursions permitted to 15°C to 30°C (59°F to 86°F) [see USP Controlled Room Temperature].
 Avoid freezing.

-LABA, such as olodaterol, one of the active components in STIOLTO RESPIMAT, increase the risk of asthma-related death.
-STIOLTO RESPIMAT is not indicated for the treatment of asthma [see BOXED WARNING and WARNINGS AND PRECAUTIONS].
+LABA, such as olodaterol, one of the active components in STIOLTO RESPIMAT, as monotherapy (without an inhaled corticosteroid) for asthma, increase the risk of asthma-related events.
+STIOLTO RESPIMAT is not indicated for the treatment of asthma [see WARNINGS AND PRECAUTIONS].